mightymango/mangodocs/about.md

 ---
 # The stuff we make...

-### We've been creating great digital 'things' for a long time now, some of it award winning.
+### We've been creating great digital 'stuff' for a long time now, some of it award winning.

 #### Web Apps & Websites